opencontextinc/create-artifact-yaml/README.md

 ```

 ### Generate a YAML definition for a package artifact

-This is mean for any kind of package that is generated as part of a build.
-For instance, NPM, pip, etc.
+This is meant for any kind of package that is generated as part of a build, such as NPM, pip, etc.

 ```
 steps:
   - name: generate-package